-Circuit demultiplexing: Being able to decrypt cell Tor headers and demultiplex circuits and streams in relays is a common attack vector exploited in cell counting attacks [27, 50], traffic analysis [57], website finger-printing attacks [47], bad apple attacks [48], replay attacks [60], relay early attacks [21], and controlling access to hidden services [27].
-With a modified relay, we were able to dump Tor commands, circuit IDs, and stream IDs; count cells per stream [27, 50]; duplicate cells [60]; and even selectively drop particular circuits and streams [28].
+Circuit Demultiplexing: Being able to decrypt cell Tor headers and demultiplex circuits and streams in relays is a common attack vector exploited in cell counting attacks [34], [60], traffic analysis [67], website finger-printing attacks [57], bad apple attacks [58], replay attacks [70], relay early attacks [25], and controlling access to hidden services [34].
+With a modified relay, we were able to dump Tor commands, circuit IDs, and stream IDs; count cells per stream [34], [60]; duplicate cells [70]; and even selectively drop particular circuits and streams [35].
 However, with SGX-Tor, the modified relay failed to be admitted due to attestation failure.
 With the attested SGX-Tor relay, it is not possible to dump the EPC memory outside the enclave unless the code inside the enclave is compromised due to an exploitable bug (e.g., buffer overflow).
 Even inferring the cell boundary was not trivial, let alone observing decrypted cell headers.

-Malicious circuit creation: By modifying the original Tor code, we successfully establish a 3-hop loop circuit.
-Creating a loop can be an attack vector for traffic analysis [54, 55] and congestion attack [37] with a long loop.
+Malicious Circuit Creation: By modifying the original Tor code, we successfully establish a 3-hop loop circuit.
+Creating a loop can be an attack vector for traffic analysis [64], [65] and congestion attack [44] with a long loop.
 In SGX-Tor, it is not possible to introduce loops because the directory authority can verify the integrity of the client proxies.
 Therefore, the modified Tor client fails to manipulate a circuit as it intended.

-6.2 Performance Evaluation
+B. Performance Evaluation

-End-to-end performance: To quantify the effect on performance in a wide-area network, we configure a private Tor network that consists of an entry guard and exit relay located in East Asia and the U.S. East, respectively.
+End-to-End Performance: To quantify the effect on performance in a wide-area network, we configure a private Tor network that consists of an entry guard and exit relay located in East Asia and the U.S. East, respectively.
 For SGX-Tor, every Tor component, including client proxy, except the destination server runs SGX, except for middle relays.
 To diversify the middle relay locations, we use Amazon EC2 [2] U.S. East, U.S. West, and Europe instances.
-Figure 4 shows the CDF of throughput while downloading a file (10 MB) via a HTTP/HTTPS server.
+Figure 4 shows the CDF of throughput while downloading a file (10MB) via a HTTP/HTTPS server.
 The results are based on the average of 50 runs.
 SGX-Tor exhibits 11.9% lower throughput (3.11 Mbps) for HTTP and 14.1% (2.95 Mbps) lower throughput for HTTPS.
-Figure 5 shows the CDF of time-to-first-byte (latency) for HTTP transfer.
+Figure 5 shows the CDF of time-to-firstbyte (latency) for HTTP transfer.
 SGX-Tor (525ms) only gives 3.9% additional delays compared to the original Tor (505ms).
 We also evaluate the web latency when a client connects to a website through Tor.
 Figure 6 shows the distribution of the web page loading time for Alexa Top 50 websites [1].
-We measure the time from the initiation of a request until an onload event is delivered in the Firefox browser.
-Similar to time-to-first-byte, SGX-Tor gives 7.4% additional latency on average.
-We note that our SGX SDK allows compilation only in debug mode, since it requires an approved developer key provided by Intel to run an enclave in release mode.
-Thus, we used debug mode for all Tor performance measurements.
+We measure

+Fig. 5.
+CDF of time-to-first-byte.